 The annual Florence Engel Randall Fiction Awards are administered by the BUWG, thanks to an endowed fund established by the late Ruth Levine, a longtime Guild member; Stewart Randall, Mrs. Randall’s son; and others.

 Florence Engel Randall (1917—1997) was the author of The Almost Year, a 1971 American Library Association Notable Book, and five other successful novels, as well as more than one hundred short stories published in both literary and popular periodicals.
 Her papers are at Boston University’s Gotlieb Archival Research Center.
 Ms. Randall was vitally interested in the careers of young writers, guiding many from the inception and writing of their work through sale and publication.
 This annual award honors her contributions to literature through her own work and her support of the work of others.

-The undergraduate Florence Engel Randall Fiction Award application form is available here:
+The Undergraduate Florence Engel Randall Fiction Award:

 - Deadline: April 15